Grotta di Bossea

 The biggest chamber, the Sala Garelli, is 150 m long, 60 m wide and between 50 and 80 m high.
 This part of the cave is very rich in various types of flowstone.
 Special sights are numerous Speleothemcurtains, Speleothemrimstone pools, and waterfalls.

 But the living fauna of the cave is also very interesting.
 The cave contains an endemic troglobite, the pseudo scorpion (Pseudoblothus ellingseni Beier, 1929).
-In the small chamber La Sacrestia (The Sacristy), close to the Salone dell'Orso (Bear Hall), a cave laboratory for the study of the cave life exists, run for more than ten years by Enrico Lana.
-For more info see the link to his site below.
+In the small chamber La Sacrestia (The Sacristy), close to the Salone dell'Orso (Bear Hall), a cave laboratory for the study of the cave life exists.
+It was run for more than ten years by Enrico Lana.
+Today the Laboratorio Carsologico (Karst Laboratory) is run in cooperation by the Central Italian Alpine Club, the Polytechnic of Turin and ARPA Piedmont.
+For more info, see the link to his site below.
+In total, 57 species of cave animals were found in the cave, 10 of which are endemic.